-The type of chemotherapy drugs and the duration of chemotherapy treatment are based on an individual’s diagnosis.
-Each mesothelioma patient faces different challenges, but preparing for therapy can alleviate stress and even improve recovery time.
+The type of medication and the duration of chemotherapy treatment is based on an individual’s diagnosis.
+Each patient faces different challenges, but preparing for therapy can alleviate stress and even improve recovery time.
 Here are some general guidelines to consider.

-Schedule screenings: Patients will undergo a series of tests before treatment to assess their lung, heart, and kidney function.
+Patients undergo a series of tests before treatment to assess their lung, heart, and kidney function.
 These screenings also help doctors determine the most effective drug combinations and dosage.

-Get plenty of rest: The thought of receiving chemotherapy may cause some patients to feel anxious or overwhelmed, so it’s important to arrive for the treatment as relaxed and rested as possible.
+The thought of receiving cancer treatment may cause some patients to feel anxious or overwhelmed, so it’s important to arrive for the treatment as relaxed and rested as possible.
 Consider this treatment a part of the healing process.

-Find a helpful friend or family member: Side effects, including vomiting, nausea, or exhaustion, may lead to longer recovery time for some patients.
+Side effects (including vomiting, nausea, or exhaustion) may lead to longer recovery times for some patients.
 In those situations, it’s helpful to have a family member or close friend who can assist with household chores or run errands if necessary.

-Most patients will experience a few side effects as a result of receiving chemotherapy treatments.
+Most patients will experience a few side effects as a result of receiving chemotherapy treatment.
 Different medications, dosages, and treatment courses will affect patients in various ways.

 - Diminished appetite